dwladdimiroc/bajavista/README.md

    	$ sudo apt-get install tomcat7

-Luego deberá agregar el archivo `Bajavista.war` de la carpeta `dist` al administrador de aplicaciones de Apache Tomcat, el cual se puede localizar en `http://localhost:8080/manager/html`
+Then you must add the file `Bajavista.war` in the folder `dist` administrator applications Apache Tomcat, which can be located in `http://localhost:8080/manager/html`

 Datebase configuration
 ------------------